Qreitos/bank_account_project/README.md

 Now you are able to create new accounts with "/create/account" endpoint passing account type as parameter.
 There are 3 types of accounts: CLASSIC, SAVING, INVESTOR.
-For example investor account can generate money in a period of time but there is a chance of loosing money to.
+For example investor account can generate money in a period of time but there is a chance of loosing money.

 ```java
 @RequestMapping(value = "api/create/account", method = PUT)